-The Hope Tax Credit could be of up to \$1,500 per eligible student per year.
-Please refer to IRS Publication 970 for information on how to include this credit on your tax forms.
+The American Opportunity Tax Credit is a credit for qualified education expenses paid for an eligible student for the first four years of higher education.
+You can get a maximum annual credit of \$2,500 per eligible student.
+Please refer to IRS Publication 970 for more information on how to apply this tax credit on your tax forms.

-Lifetime Learning Tax Credit
+Lifetime Learning Credit